holarxmanuel/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is a directory for exploring pointers
+This is a directory for exploring pointers  exclusively